LuuViKhanh/AWS-internship-report/content/1-Worklog/1.8-Week8/_index.md

 ### Week 8 Objectives:

 * Comprehensive review of AWS services for midterm exam.
-* Master Load Balancing, Auto Scaling and S3 concepts.
+* Review Load Balancing, Auto Scaling and S3 concepts.
 * Review Global Infrastructure and Cloud Monitoring.
-* Master VPC, Security & Compliance concepts.
+* Review VPC, Security & Compliance concepts.
 * Prepare for and take AWS midterm exam.

 ### Tasks to be carried out this week: